Arch Linux Installation

 for more details.
 Below command would be working only if EFI System Partition (ESP)

-is the most recommended and simplest.
+is mounted to /boot or /efi.
+Mounting ESP to /boot is the most recommended and simplest.
 Read ESP Typical Mount Points

 for more knowledge.